 I could talk about how amazing (however expensive at $140 for just two tanks) the SCUBA diving was:

-We could talk about how I spent more time in the water than out of it, and how dazzling the stars, how bright the moon in the sky:
+We could talk about how I spent more time in the water than out of it, how dazzling the stars were, and how bright the moon was in the sky: